-It is early in the year and sales team everywhere have visions of grandeur.
+It is early in the year and sales team’s everywhere have visions of grandeur.
 Being optimistic is great.
 Having a plan is better.
-Are your hoping or do you have a plan?
-Is your sales leadership up the challenge?
+Are you hoping, or do you have a plan?
+Is your sales leadership up to the challenge?
 The data tells us…probably not.
 That is a shame because sales management plays a far more important role than you realize.
 Effective sales management is the key to sales success.

 In this article you will learn exactly what your sales managers need to do to transform your sales team.

 Coaching is the single most important activity that sales managers can do to increase sales.
 There is a direct correlation between the strength of a sales manager’s coaching skills and sales effectiveness.
 Salespeople reporting to sales managers with strong coaching skills have significantly stronger selling skills than those reporting to sales managers with weak coaching skills.

 Everyone agrees that strong sales management is essential.
 However, very few companies have invested the resources to ensure success.
 We know that because fewer than 15% of sales managers have the sales coaching skills to be effective.

 Great sales managers effectively use these skills and competencies to achieve superior performance.

 - Asks questions